 Follow up items:

 Kendra will follow up with Ken on a description of what he will be training on and his bio so we can create the flyer.

+Stefanie will create flyer once information is received.

 Stefanie will provide Kendra with the banking log on and password so she can do the bank reconciliations.

+Stefanie will pay the annual PO Box fees. - Done

 Kendra will look at the IIA website to see when they have training and what the topics are so that we do not have a conflict.

+Scott will look into moving website information.

+Scott will look into how to better use EventBrite and update the address.